-The “Greek Local Development and Poverty Reduction” Programme in Greece, financed by Iceland, Liechtenstein and Norway, was awarded a total budget of 6,5 million euros as part of the EEA Grants 2014 – 2021.
+The “Local Development and Poverty Reduction” programme in Greece, financed by Iceland, Liechtenstein and Norway, was awarded a total budget of 6,5 million euros as part of the EEA Grants 2014 – 2021.
 The program aspires to contribute to enhancement of social cohesion and reduction of economic and social disparities.

 The Fund Operator for the Local Development and Poverty Reduction in Greece is SOL Consulting S.A in partnership with HumanRights360.

 The Programme objective is ‘Strengthened social and economic cohesion’, supporting the following areas: